newtoallofthis123/lyka_cli/README.md

 ## What is Lyka?

 Well, Lyka is a dog.
 My dog to be exact.
-She's a 5 year old Shih Tzu and she's the cutest thing ever.
+She's a 5 year old German Shepard and she's the cutest thing ever.
 It's her birthday today (17th Sep), so I decided to make a CLI dedicated to her.

 So, I have a PasteBin service called the NoobPaste which is hosted on my site.
 It has a public API which is used by this CLI to upload and download pastes.
 The CLI is written in rust.
 It is super fast and super easy to use.